‘This Is Us’ Writer Jas Waters’ Cause Of Death Has Been Revealed

 I admired her.
 She was as beautiful as she was powerful, gifted with a pen, and funny too.
 I wanted so badly to be her best friend ???? but I admired and envied how she created boundaries, and learned from her.
 Jas, your life and the things you shared about your upbringing needs to be a movie.
 I so hope you left a script behind, because you need to be learned, studied, and remembered.
 You were a star.
 Not in the way humans will ever understand, but a REAL star.
 You stood firmly in one place and drew those who needed your light close to you.
 Thank you.
 Thank you for challenging me, and teaching me, and letting me be one of the lucky people who got to experience your light.
 Rest In Power Jas Waters aka Jas Fly.
 The community is feeling this loss deeply and your space will never be replaced ????

 Prior to her television and film accolades, which also includes 2019 film What Men Want and TV shows Hood Adjacent with James Davis and The Breaks, Waters was also a celebrated entertainment journalist.
-Under the name Jasfly, she had her own column with Vibe Magazine and also appeared on VH1’s 2013 reality show, The Gossip Game.
-She starred alongside The Breakfast Club‘s Angela Yee, Kim Osorio and Sharon Carpenter.
+Under the name Jasfly, she had her own column with Vibe Magazine and also appeared on VH1’s 2013 reality show The Gossip Game.
+She starred alongside The Breakfast Club’s Angela Yee, Kim Osorio, and Sharon Carpenter.

 Although many of her colleagues paid tribute to Waters via social media, many celebrities like Amber Riley and Issa Rae shared how her influence paved the way for them.
-Riley posted a photo of Waters on Instagram and conveyed how heartbroken she was over her loss.
+Riley posted a photo of Waters on Instagram and conveyed how heartbroken she was over the loss.
 On Wednesday, Rae shared on Twitter that Waters was a major influence on her at the beginning of her career.
 She recalled being excited to work with the writer for an interview back when she was starring in Awkward Black Girl.
-The YouTube series eventually lead to Rae’s own HBO show, Insecure.
+The YouTube series eventually led to Rae’s own HBO show, Insecure.